comparebasic/caneka/README.md

   [ext](/artifact/src/ext/) module also contains the Class and Object system in it's [types](/artifact/src/ext/types) folder
-- [programs](/artifact/src/programs/): Any programs that ship with the source will be in this folder, presently [cnkbuild](/artifact/src/programs/cnkbuild) and [tests](artifact/src/programs/tests) are the only things that are included in the caneka sources.
+- [programs](/artifact/src/programs/): Any programs that ship with the source will be in this folder, presently [tests](artifact/src/programs/tests) is the only meaningful program in this folder.
 - [deprecated](/artifact/src/deprecated/): some features have not been moved over since the new base was written and can be found in the deprecated folder.
 All of these features will eventually move to the `ext` folder.